SovereignCloudStack/standards/Standards/scs-0007-v1-certification-integrators.md

 ## Motivation

-As an integrator, I want to obtain a certificate with the scope of _Certified SCS IaaS Integrator_ or _Certified of SCS KaaS Integrator_.
+As an integrator, I want to obtain a certificate with the scope of _Certified SCS IaaS Integrator_ or _Certified of SCS KaaS Integrator_ in order to prove sufficient technical knowledge and experience to provide technical support for SCS.

 ## Regulations